Install agent relays in silent mode on UNIX/Linux

 After you install your agent relay, continue with the next steps in the Installation checklist.

 Note: This is the only required option for the agent relay silent installation.
-If only this property is included, other options will have the default values.
+If only this property is included, other options have the default values.

 Enter the directory where Java is installed.
 Ensure that the JAVA_HOME environment variable points to this directory, for example: